ularc/user-docs/accounts_and_support/index.rst

   #.
 Click *"Request for Research Support"*.
   #.
 Fill out the form.

+**When filling out forms, it is important to specify which cluster you are requesting support for**

 Once you fill out the form, a confirmation will be sent to your UofL email.
 Likewise, any follow-ups from the Research Computing team will be delivered to your email.